-In this chapter background information will be given and discussed on the concepts of smart grids and vehicle-to-grid systems, and the case of Smart Solar Charging.
-First, a discussion based on academic literature will be presented on smart grids and vehicle-to-grid systems in chapter 3.1.
+In this chapter background information is presented on the concepts of smart grids and vehicle-to-grid systems, and the case of Smart Solar Charging.
+First, a discussion based on academic literature will be presented on smart grids and vehicle-to-grid systems in section 3.1.
 This will contribute to the understanding how these systems can play a role in the integration of photovoltaics and electric vehicles, and which potential effect these systems can have on the energy system.
-Secondly, the case of Smart Solar Charging, as vehicle-to-grid system, in the municipality of Utrecht will be explained in chapter 3.2.
+Secondly, the case of Smart Solar Charging, as first public vehicle-to-grid system in the municipality of Utrecht will be described in chapter 3.2.
 Finally, a summary of the chapter will be given in chapter 3.3.